prenticedavid/ST7789_kbv/README.md

 This ST7789 240x240 Ebay module has no /CS pin and is strictly 3.3V for VCC and GPIO.  #define USE_NO_CS
 ILI9481, ILI9488 can only operate in 666 mode.
 It is optional for the other controllers.   #define USE_666 1

 The ST7789 only starts up in SPI mode3.
-Controllers with CS pin can use both mode#0 and mode#3
+The other ontrollers can use both mode#0 and mode#3 with or without CS pin.

+ILI9481, ILI9488 can select bidirectional SDA pin at runtime with SDA_EN bit.
+The other controllers are only bidirectional when configured by IM# pins.

+readcommand8(), readReg(), readGRAM() only working with MISO.
-I have not implemented readGRAM(), readID(), ... yet
+I have not implemented readID() yet.
+You can use readReg(0xD3, 1)
 Nor have I implemented 9-bit bidirectional driver for ILI9481 yet